Edgar-Donk/frothy-brew/docs/treeview/sorting_rows_by_column.rst

         # switch the heading so that it will sort in the opposite direction
         tree.heading(col, command=lambda col=col: sort_by(tree, col, int(not descending)))

-When inserting the headings we will need to add a command option, this has been extended by a lambda function so that the command can give the necessary column information to the ``sort_by``::
+When inserting the headings add a command option, this has been extended by a lambda function so that the command can give the necessary column information to the ``sort_by``::